A nearly pristine star from the Large Magellanic Cloud

-SDSS~\umpstar was identified in the SDSS-V\cite{Kollmeier2025} Milky Way Mapper Halo survey using a \code{MINESweeper}\cite{Cargile2020} analysis of low-resolution BOSS spectra\cite{Chandra2025}.
+SDSS~\umpstar was identified in the SDSS-V\cite{Kollmeier2026} Milky Way Mapper Halo survey using a \code{MINESweeper}\cite{Cargile2020} analysis of low-resolution BOSS spectra\cite{Chandra2025}.
 High-resolution followup was conducted using Magellan/MIKE\cite{Bernstein2003} (Figure~\ref{fig:spectrum}).
 Figure~1c shows that no carbon G band is detected, an extraordinary finding for a cool red giant star ($\Teff = 4700 \pm 100\,$K, $\logg = 1.1 \pm 0.25$, $\feh_{\rm NLTE} = -4.3$; see Methods for details).
 We conducted a chemical abundance analysis in 1D assuming Local Thermodynamic Equilibrium (LTE) and adopting photometric stellar parameters, then corrected the abundances of most elements for non-LTE (NLTE) effects\cite{Gerber2023}.
 We paid special attention to the carbon upper limit, using 3D LTE models of the CH molecule\cite{Eitner2024} and obtaining a $3\sigma$ upper limit $A(C)_{\rm 3D} < 3.43$.
 Additionally, stellar interiors convert carbon into nitrogen, which is brought to the surface as stars ascend the red giant branch; correcting for this effect with evolutionary models\cite{Placco2014} results in a final $A(C) < 3.99$ or $\mbox{[C/H]} < -4.52$.
-The adopted chemical abundances including NLTE, 3D, and evolutionary corrections are presented in \ref{tab:abunds}.
+The adopted chemical abundances including NLTE, 3D, and evolutionary corrections are presented in Table~\ref{tab:abunds}.
 The lithium abundance is low, but this is due to depletion on the red giant branch rather than an indication of primordial lithium\cite{Lind2009}.
-Limberg et al.\cite{Limberg2025} independently identified this star in \textit{Gaia} spectra.
+This same star was also identified by Limberg et al.\cite{Limberg2025} using \textit{Gaia} spectra.
 Their 1D LTE abundance analysis of a lower quality spectrum is consistent with our analysis, but without a stringent carbon (and thus total metallicity) constraint (see Methods).